jeffknupp/blog/content/2012-02-07-analytics-for-django-sites.md

 their contrib.auth usernames__.
 This was __huge__.
 Now, instead of
-staring at IP addresses, I could follow users on their visit to the site (using [Clicky's](http://getclicky.com/66528953) awesome Spy feature) in real-time by username.
+staring at IP addresses, I could follow users on their visit to the site (using [Clicky's](http://getclicky.com/66528953) awesome Spy feature) in real-time by user name.
 Believe me, nothing will teach you more about you users than recognizing usernames and their associated behavior patterns.
 I could tell which users were hitting the site to check quickly for updates, which users hung around for a while, and which users _used the